infosupport/celebscan/README.md

 Notice that secrets file is not committed in Git.
 You need to add it on every machine where you want to produce a production build.

+### Application Insights
+If you want application insights to work for your installation, make sure that you have an instance of application insights configured.
+For development set the `INSTRUMENTATION_KEY` environment variable on your machine.
+As for production usage, include a `instrumentationKey` property in the secrets file alongside the API key for Clarifai.

 ## Installation